Let’s begin this GodsyGirl Christian lifestyle blog post with a couple of explanations about racism. Then I want to speak from my heart.

 For that reason, when a person [of that specific race] wants to have a relationship with me, I feel initial resistance, based on what my family member(s) conveyed to me.

 At the same time, it’s my job, it’s my work, to check that information instantly and file it in the “trash dumpster” of my mind.

 Also, it’s only fair to say, I’ve met people who have proven my family member right.

-I’ve also met countless people who totally smashed those accusations and proved to me “those people” were NOT disloyal, sneaky, hateful and unloving.
+I’ve also met countless people who totally smashed those accusations and proved to me that “those people” were NOT disloyal, sneaky, hateful, and unloving.

 I’m so glad they did.

 The website “Showing up for Racial Justice.org” addresses our constant battle so well: